e10v/tea-tasting/README.md

 ### Ratio metrics

 Ratio metrics are useful when an analysis unit differs from a randomization units.
 For example, one might want to compare orders per visit (the analysis unit).
 And there can be several visits per user (randomization unit).
-It's not correct to use the `tt.SimpleMean` class in this case.
+In this case, using the `SimpleMean` class would be incorrect.

 The `RatioOfMeans` class defines a ratio metric that compares ratios of averages.
 For example, average number of orders per average number of visits.
 The `numer` parameter defines a numerator column name.
 The `denom` parameter defines a denominator column name.